echomesh/echomesh/docs/presence/validate.md

 # Commit

-I’m not licensing this.

-I’m not locking it behind terms.
+I’m licensing this to ensure it is protected until someone else steps up to hold it.

 I built it, and I’ll keep building it.